Crib 5 — also known as Ignition Source 5 — refers to material or furniture that’s been tested to pass UK Fire Regulations.

 Acrylic and polyester upholstery is difficult to treat with normal solutions, as the less natural fibres a material has, the less fireproof it usually is.

 There’s no way of determining beforehand whether a treated fabric will pass the Crib 5 test, even if similar materials have been approved for use.
-Materials undertake a rigorous process of testing under different conditions to ensure before being awarded Crib 5 status.
+Materials undertake a rigorous process of testing under different conditions to ensure before passing Crib 5 fire regulations.

 What are the Consequences of Using Non-Compliant Furniture?

-All hospitality businesses have to adhere to UK Fire Regulations, so it’s important to check your furniture if you manage:
+All hospitality businesses have to adhere to UK Fire Regulations, so it’s important that you check your furniture if you manage:

 Bed & Breakfasts